mehulagg/gitlab_test/doc/user/application_security/sast/index.md

 To use SAST in an offline environment, you need:

 - To keep Docker-In-Docker disabled (default).
-- GitLab Runner with the [`docker` or `kubernetes` executor](#requirements).
+- A GitLab Runner with the [`docker` or `kubernetes` executor](#requirements).
-- Docker Container Registry with locally available copies of SAST [analyzer](https://gitlab.com/gitlab-org/security-products/analyzers) images.
+- A Docker Container Registry with locally available copies of SAST [analyzer](https://gitlab.com/gitlab-org/security-products/analyzers) images.

 NOTE: **Note:**
 GitLab Runner has a [default `pull policy` of `always`](https://docs.gitlab.com/runner/executors/docker.html#using-the-always-pull-policy),